Frequently Asked Questions

 What are the dates for Summer Bridge 2014?

-Summer Bridge students will begin their experience with Pre-Summer Bridge days and FAFSA completion workshops in June (final dates to be determined).
+Summer Bridge students will begin their experience with Pre-Summer Bridge days and FAFSA completion workshops, tentatively scheduled for the week of June 16.

 Summer Bridge students move into the residence hall on Sunday, July 6.
 There will be two days of orientation and the first day of class is Wednesday, July 9.
 Students will have their last day of class and move out of the residence hall on Friday, August 8.